anjaligopal/classification_transformer/README.md

 # Running an experiment

-To run the full set of experiments that I did, clone the repo annd run:
+To run the full set of experiments that I did, clone the repo and run:

 ```